Skip to main content

 It’s happened to all of us.
 You start the week with the best intentions, but life, illness, or other commitments get in the way - and suddenly those planned runs don’t happen.

-If you’ve just missed a single workout, you can use the Skip Workout button on the workout details page to mark it as skipped.
-Unless it's a key long run, missing one workout won't make too much difference to your fitness so don't worry about adjusting future workouts.
+• If you missed a single session but plan to follow the upcoming workouts in that week, you can use the Skip Workout button on the workout details page to mark it as skipped.
+Unless it's a key long run, skipping one workout won't make too much difference to your fitness so don't worry about adjusting future workouts.

 If you’ve missed more than three workouts or a whole week of training, you may see the Plan Realignment feature pop-up.
 This gives you options to get back on track without having to manually update every workout.